Judicial Compass

 She also believes that judges must be fiscally responsible and efficiently move cases through their courtrooms, because the work of the district judges has a direct impact on the cost to the Collin County taxpayers.

-During the pandemic, Judge Edgeworth presided over the first remote civil jury trial to verdict in Collin County, and continued to conduct remote civil jury trials to work through the back log of cases from the shutdown of courts.
-As a result, Judge Edgeworth was able to still resolve civil jury cases at a time when only criminal jury trials were being conducted in person.
+- During the pandemic, Judge Edgeworth presided over the first remote civil jury trial to verdict in Collin County, and continued to conduct remote civil jury trials to work through the back log of cases from the shutdown of courts.
+As a result, Judge Edgeworth was able to resolve civil jury cases at a time when only criminal jury trials were being conducted in person.
+She also continued to try criminal jury trials so that there was no back log of criminal cases in her court.